 Here’s the real question, when will it be available?!
 The answer to that is a little complicated since it technically is and isn’t available at the same time.

 The reason I say that is because on one hand, there are already companies like Dell and Nikon that sell 8K monitors & cameras available to the public right now.
-I mean heck, even Sony demoed their own 8K TV in 2018.
+I mean heck, even Sony demoed their own 8K TV back in 2018.